thenishchalraj/Android-Asset-Disassembler/README.md

-# Android-Asset-Decompiler
+# Android-Asset-Disassembler

-A bash script to decompile android zip, renaming the inside files according to size and moving them to the res file of app.
+A bash script to disassemble android zip, renaming the inside files according to size and moving them to the res file of app.

 ### Todo:
 - [ ] unzip the downloaded assets